 Phil Kline: Force of Nature (June)

-Building on Force of Nature, the participatory composition that led over two hundred attendees through snowy paths during PS21’s The Dark, composer Phil Kline’s newest iteration of his processional work has been transfigured to glow under the rising dawn of summer’s first sun.
+Building on Force of Nature (February), which led over two hundred attendees through snowy paths during PS21’s The Dark, composer Phil Kline’s newest iteration has been transfigured to glow under the rising dawn of summer’s first sun.

-The sunrise performance ushers in the first day of summer, the final day of Groundtone, and the first edition of the global Make Music Day in Chatham—marking a true celebration for those bold enough to rise early and participate.
+The sunrise performance ushers in the first day of summer, the final day of Groundtone, and the first edition of the global Make Music Day in Chatham—marking a true celebration.

 Groundtone is PS21’s annual weekend-long celebration of adventurous music by an eclectic selection of today’s most original voices.
 Dazzling performances and immersive experiences take place across the PS21 grounds with concerts in our theater, fields, installations, and barns.

 This year’s Groundtone features Sō Percussion in collaboration with Grammy-nominated songwriter Becca Stevens, pathbreaking harpist Parker Ramsay, and a full slate of artists who defy categorization.
-On June 21, PS21 will usher the globally-renowned Make Music Day to Chatham for the first time, with a sunrise musical procession created by Phil Kline; Annea Lockwood’s Home Ground, a new site specific work spanning the PS21 terrain; and the return of Sayer Mansfield’s Dive Barn.
+On June 21, PS21 will usher the globally-renowned Make Music Day to Chatham for the first time, with a sunrise musical procession created by Phil Kline; and Annea Lockwood’s Home Ground, a new site specific work spanning the PS21 terrain.

 Groundtone is four days of audacious music, unexpected collaboration, sound, and community in the PS21 landscape.